callstack/delightful-ux-training-app/README.md

 - To the last `cond` in the `block` you return add callback call.
 Insert it to the same `block` as `stopClock`.
 - Call callback using `call` node with arguments `[state.finished]` (must be an array; when any of the array values updates, the call will be triggered) and `callback`.

+### Toggle active screen

+Since now we'll be working on `Login` screen.
+To make it more comfortable, edit `state.showLoginScreen` in `Home`, so the `Login` screen will be initially visible.

 ### Theming

 Documentation for the theme provider: https://github.com/callstack/react-theme-provider